-Tired of seeing the same old dry corporate decks at your company/sales meetings?
+Tired of seeing the same old dry PowerPoint Presentation Deck at your company/sales meetings?
 Imagine how much more pleasant the experience would be if you had a powerful and engaging presentation?
 Think of how much more could be accomplished if the information was translated correctly on screen?
 Your audience would be more attentive and better able to comprehend the subject presented.
 The result is beneficial for all parties involved.

-How do you create a powerful presentation you say?
+How do you create a powerful PowerPoint Presentation Deck you say?
 If you have the skills, creative ability and know-how then you could possibly pull this off.
-View our tips below to help inspire you to create an outstanding presentation.
+View our tips below to help inspire you to create an outstanding Powerpoint presentation.

 1. Start with the Purpose

 You need to ask yourself what is the purpose behind the PowerPoint presentation?
 What are you trying to accomplish with the viewing audience?
 Answering these two questions will be the foundation of your presentation.
 You want to ensure that the final product upholds the intended purpose.
 For example, if you are looking to motivate your internal staff to join the company Walk-A-Thon, then you will need to create a presentation that gets them excited to join.

 Understanding your purpose, develop a theme that holds this value.
 Don’t forget to remember that any theme must comply with the company branding guidelines.
 Usually these guidelines already set out fonts families, color themes, and other information that must be complied with.
 The theme can be anything really, from high-energy presentations that sell to more thought provoking presentations.
 Based on the theme of choice, tailor the design style to support the theme.
 For example, with the Walk-A-Thon using lots of imagery, dynamic movements, and team spirit will help motivate the employees.

 3. Create Header/Divider Slides First